An Interview with Chris:

 Needless to say, at the time, I actually believed she was doing her best to point me in the right direction.
 I did discover later that I made excellent management and leadership positions at several of the companies that I'd go on to work for many years later, however, there were days that I felt that my dreams were buried and hidden away.

-be a pro-photographer?
+What encouraged you to be a pro-photographer?

 About seven years ago, I went through several life transitions with my career, marriage, family life, and my health.
 I'd also just lost a great friend of mine to cancer and experiencing all of it at the same time was disheartening, to say the least.
 It was really the defining moment of seeking out the re-connection of my identity through God.
 It was the re-alignment that I yearned for at the time.
 My wife encouraged me to get back into different passions to reignite the life inside of me.
 I leaned heavily into Christ and reacquainted myself with a local church.
 I purchased my first DSLR camera, and my wife gifted me with a class at Austin School of Photography for Christmas that year.